hpgmiskin/OpenCycleExport/README.md

 Query the OverpassAPI using [Overpass API python wrapper](https://github.com/mvexel/overpass-api-python-wrapper) to download and cache the ways contained within a cycle route relation.

+### Route Processor

+Process a route to compute a ordered list of points which are the best means to travel between two locations.

 ### Shapely Utilities

 Utility functions to augment the [Shapely](https://github.com/Toblerity/Shapely) library.
 This allows a collection of LineStrings which make up a cycle route to be processed.
 LineStrings can be split where other routes join them at a mid point.